 Generally why they would pursue an interview or feature with you is because it servers their audience to know about your event or innovative new product or service.
 Some community newspapers want to support local businesses.

 Most print publications also have an online version, providing an opportunity to provide links from your website, email messages, and social media to help spread the word.

 Most marketing campaigns use some form of video these days, including:

 - Video sales letters, with a narration and text and images.

 - Direct talking head presentations.

 - Doodle or Whiteboard ads.
-One my favourite is Shocking French, which starts with a click ad of an ambiguously sexy photo of a woman, which leads to one of most persuasive doodle videos ever for a foreign language training system.
+One of my favourite is Shocking French, which starts with a click ad of an ambiguously sexy photo of a woman, which leads to one of the most persuasive doodle videos ever for a foreign language training system.
 If you are interested in learning a new language you will have a hard time not hitting the add to cart button at the end!